LuKuangChen/stacker-on-racket/README.md

 4. Set the `Package Source` field to `https://github.com/LuKC1024/smol-step.git`
 5. Click the `Show Details` butoon.
 6. Set the `Dependencies Mode` field to `Auto`.
 7. Click the `Install` button.
-(If you have installed, the button will write "Update")
+Most buttons will grey out immediatel (except the `Abort Install`).
+8. After the color of those buttons come back, you can close the pop-up window.
+This usually takes less than 1 min.

 Update is basically the same.
 Once you installed `smol-step`, the `Install` button will become `Update`.